 The Murray Basin grade has improved from ‘moderate’ to 'good' with the score increasing from 57 to 61.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-The sediment score, comprised of the total suspended solids (TSS) indicator, scored 74 (‘good’) with monthly median concentrations of TSS often meeting guideline values.
+The sediment score, comprised of the total suspended solids (TSS) indicator, remained ‘good’ and the score declined slightly from 74 to 71, with monthly median concentrations of TSS often meeting guideline values.

-The grade for nutrients was ‘good’ and scored 65.
-The dissolved inorganic nitrogen (DIN) indicator was ‘moderate’ and scored 53, with some monthly median concentrations meeting guideline values.
+The grade for nutrients declined from ‘good’ to ‘moderate’ and scored 50.
+The dissolved inorganic nitrogen (DIN) indicator declined from a score of 53 (‘moderate’) to 31 (‘poor’), with monthly median concentrations not meeting guideline values during high flows and sometimes meeting guideline values during base-flows.
 Filterable reactive phosphorus (FRP) was ‘good’ and scored 77, with monthly median concentrations often meeting guideline values.

 Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems and are not based on load reduction targets for the marine environment.
 The results are derived from the end of catchment monitoring site at Bilyana.

 The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, (updated for 2017-18), riparian extent (to be updated for 2020-21), instream habitat modification consisting of impoundment length (updated for 2018-19) and fish barrier indicators (in development), and invasive weeds (updated for 2019-20).